-At Diagnosis
+At diagnosis

-After 2 cycles of chemotherapy At end of treatment (including pre-HSCT) During follow up (only for molecular MRD), at 3 mo intervals to 24 mo
+After 2 cycles of chemotherapy

+At end of treatment (including pre-HSCT)

+During follow up (only for molecular MRD), at 3 mo intervals to 24 mo

-MRD assessment in AML can inform prognosis, identify impending relapse to enable early intervention and allow for robust post-HSCT surveillance.30 MRD assessment can also help to inform the decision of whether to recommend allogeneic stem cell transplantation in first remission, when considered along with a full assessment of patient- and disease-related factors.
+MRD assessment in AML can inform prognosis, identify impending relapse to enable early intervention and allow for robust post-HSCT surveillance.30 In the case of patients with FLT3-ITD-mutated AML undergoing allogeneic HSCT, detection of MRD before or after HSCT is an indicatioj for post-HSCT maintenance with a FLT3 inhibitor.
+MRD assessment can also help to inform the decision of whether to recommend allogeneic stem cell transplantation in first remission, when considered along with a full assessment of patient- and disease-related factors.
 Given the poor outcomes associated with MRD-positive AML, enrollment of these patients into MRD-directed clinical trials is imperative.